Is dry January good for your heart health?

 “Heart disease remains a big issue across the UK, and the numbers show that it is on the rise.
 The use of data can help find solutions to the problem.
 To analyse such enormous data-sets fast, returning answers from the data within seconds, requires the right tool and we hope the findings help to further increase awareness of the risk factors associated with this disease.”

 There are some factors linked to heart disease, which you can not change: These include age (men are at risk from the age of just 45 onwards while for women their chances increase at 55 and older), and family history.

-But, as this study shows, there are ways to significantly lower your risk of heart disease and this is worth doing at any age – not just in your forties and fifties.
+As this study shows, there are ways to significantly lower your risk of heart disease and this is worth doing at any age – not just in your forties and fifties:

 - Keep To A Healthy Weight – Being overweight, or obese, increases your risk of heart disease because they’re linked to high blood pressure, diabetes, high blood cholesterol and triglyceride levels.

 - Eat A Healthy Diet – The key to a happy heart is lots of fresh fruit, veg and wholegrains.
 The ones to limit are saturated fats, anything with lots of added sugar and sodium.
 Doctors recommend the DASH diet for people who would like to lower their cholesterol and blood pressure.
 It’s basically lots of fruits, vegetables, low fat or non-fat dairy, whole grains; lean meat, fish and poultry, nuts and beans.
 It is high fiber and low to moderate in fat.
 (We also love the Mediterranean diet for good health and longevity).

 - Exercise – Doing some form of regular exercise doesn’t just help keep you happy from all the lovely endorphins, it strengthens your heart and helps to lower your cholesterol and blood pressure.